A NEW APPROACH IN AN AGE OLD BUSINESS+44 (0) 1926 691 141

 All bids are final and non-revocable.

-You can now book a one to one appointment (up to one hour) to view the lots at our central location.
-Please contact the member of staff associated with the lot to secure your appointment.
 The health and safety of both our customers and team remains the utmost priority, we are therefore operating to strict COVID-19 guidelines and full instructions will be given when making your appointment.

 A commission bid is the maximum amount you are willing to bid up to (excluding the buyers premium and VAT).
 We will execute your bid as low as possible on your behalf.